voidfill/Glasscord/README.md

 #### Deprecated CSS variables
 - `--glasscord-enable` was deprecated: it only really worked on Windows.
 - `--glasscord-tint` was deprecated: it was basically a super buggy alias to `body { background-color: [...]; }`.
+- `--glasscord-win-performance-mode` was deprecated: it bugged out the whole window and it was a workaround for crappy MS Windows APIs which are crappy anyway and they show through.

 ## I want to contribute to this madness!
 Did you find a bug?
 File it in the issues section!